 Let’s say you get two bids for a new patio installation in your backyard.
 One is significantly cheaper than the other.
 Why is that?
 While this could be under-the-table contracting, there’s a much more likely scenario.
 Even with the same skill, labor and patio materials, the difference is in the ground preparation.
 It takes time, effort, equipment and more material to properly prepare the foundation.
 This creates a long lasting patio for your property.

-Pitfalls of a Cheap Patio or Walkway
+Pitfalls of a Cheap Patio

 With this single thin layer of this fine material, the problem is runoff erosion and settling.
 While side by side both patios will look great right after installation, time will treat the inexpensive patio much worse.
 The uniform appearance will start to sag and warp from the weight, weather, and settling ground.
 Soon you’ve got an eyesore and potential tripping hazard in your backyard you either have to repair or live with.

-The Right Way to Make a Patio or Walkway
+The Right Way to Make a Patio

 Full Consultation and Planning

 We live in a world of “Free Estimates,” so it’s always a surprise when someone charges for their time.
 However, you shouldn’t look at this as frugality or them scamming you.
 It’s a commitment of their time to come over to your home, perform a detailed inspection, and then go to their office and spend time, skill, and technical resources to bring you a full plan and bid.
 This isn’t a quick-look estimate, but a consultation: something you’d do with a lawyer or architect, and that you should be doing with your landscaper.